 There is no limit on the number of follow-up reports you can submit for a particular initial report.

 You will receive e-mail notification if there are messages or queries concerning a report that you have submitted.
 You will see them under “Received messages” or “Queries” when you log into ElViS.

-A message from the Regional Pharmacovigilance Centre contains information on a report you have submitted.
+A message from the National Pharmacovigilance Centre contains information on a report you have submitted.
 There is no need for any action on your part.
 If you receive a query, however, you will be asked to respond by downloading the relevant document to your own computer, processing it there and then uploading it once again to ElViS.